RudneiBertolJr/ansible-satellite6-installer/README.md

 ~~~
 ---
-## Playbook to deploy Satellite 6.4 latest
+## Playbook to deploy Satellite 6.4 latest and reboot the server
 - name: MAIN | Deploying satellite server
   hosts: all
   vars: